For the fourth straight round, the Greater Baltimore Open has a new leader on the board.

 Two local bowlers survived the field of 160 to earn qualifying spots.
 Mark Bowers of Aberdeen, who got as high as eight at one point last night, is in 18th place (5,689) and Bruce Hollen, of Baltimore, is 22nd (5,619).

-Match play concludes today with a second eight-game set starting at 11 a.m. and the last round beginning at 6.45 p.m.
+Match play was to conclude today with a second eight-game set starting at 11 a.m. and the last round beginning at 6.45 p.m.
 The field will be trimmed to five bowlers for the step-ladder competition that will be nationally televised (ABC) tomorrow at 3 p.m.